Understanding where the audio signal currently is, and where it will go, is a key aspect of working on a large format mixing console.

-You need to know at all times what is creating the signal, what the signal is passing through, where it is being processed, what is processing it, and how that process is affecting your audio.
+It makes all those knobs and buttons much less intimidating if you know what is creating the signal, what the signal is passing through, where it is being processed, what is processing it, and how that process is affecting your audio.

-If you wrap your head around signal flow, and subsequently the instruments, gear and device protocols making and manipulating it, all the other concepts of frequency and dynamics and equalisation will fall into place because those concepts are inherent in understanding the devices and components affecting signal flow.
+If you wrap your head around signal flow all the other concepts of frequency and dynamics and equalisation will fall into place because those concepts are inherent in understanding the devices and components affecting signal flow.

-On large console desks it is fundamental to understand the difference between metering and monitoring.
-It is also necessary to grasp the concept that on most modern inline consoles a single, mono channel input/output module (Channel Strip) carries two distinct and separate signal paths – a channel path and a monitor path.
+On large console desks it is helpful to understand the difference between metering and monitoring.
+On most modern inline consoles a single, mono channel input/output module (Channel Strip) carries two distinct and separate signal paths – a channel path and a monitor path.

-Bear in mind that, by it’s nature, a large console can and will have an enormous amount of routing possibilities that far exceed this simple overview, so although this may seem too simple for some readers, once you start bussing signals, and sending them to outboard gear and routing them to other channels for processing, the complexity can multiply exponentially, unless you have a firm grasp of their signal paths.
+A large mixing console can and will have an enormous amount of routing possibilities that far exceed this simple overview, once you start bussing (combining) signals, and sending them to outboard gear and routing them to other channels for processing, the complexity can multiply exponentially.

-For the following explanation we have an imaginary mixing console/desk with exactly one channel and an extremely basic signal flow – to keep things simple.
+To keep things simple, the following explanation uses an imaginary mixing console/desk with exactly one channel and an extremely basic signal flow.

 On larger consoles there are also a number of states that a desk can be in for different purposes, mix mode, recording mode, broadcast mode, etc., so metering also includes understanding, at a glance, what mode a desk is in, and how that mode affects signal flow and various inputs and outputs.